tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

 ### Install and freeze dependencies

-Install all dependencies needed for your project in your local virtual environment:
+Install all the necessary dependencies for your project in your local virtual environment:

 ```sh
 source venv/bin/activate